isomerpages/moe-evergreensec/_about-us/Admission/School Admission.md

 Your PSLE score should meet the school's cut-off point of the posting year.
 Transfer will be subject to available vacancies and the school’s admission criteria.

+Students seeking admission **must** meet the Cut-Off Points (COP) of the school.

+Our Cut-Off Points (COP) for AY2024 Sec 1 are :

+Posting Group 3 : 16

+Posting Group 2 : 23

+Posting Group 1 : 28

 Please click on the link below to apply.

 [Appeal for 2024 Sec 1- Evergreen Secondary School](https://form.gov.sg/657fbc58522a800012ea7059)